Skip to main content

 Overview

-Every GraphQL query consumes Credit Units (CU) based on the Cube queried, the number of rows requested, and the complexity of aggregation.
+Every GraphQL query consumes Credit Units (CU) that are dynamically calculated based on the query’s complexity.
 Credits are deducted from the same billing plan as the REST API — your API Key works across both.

 The GraphQL API shares the same API Key and billing plan as the REST Data API.
 Credits consumed by GraphQL queries count toward your overall usage.